publiccodenet/blog/_posts/2021-05-20-notes-from-community-call-6-may-2021.md

 Later it was removed without any text ever being added to the section.
 Clearly the issue was in mind from the beginning and the issue remained in the backlog.

-Eric mentions that the purpose is to make a codebase as reusable as possible, and we have the criteria [Create reusable and portable code](https://standard.publiccode.net/criteria/reusable-and-portable-codebases.html) to cover it.
+Eric mentioned that the purpose is to make a codebase as reusable as possible, and we have the criteria [Create reusable and portable code](https://standard.publiccode.net/criteria/reusable-and-portable-codebases.html) to cover it.
 Could a new requirement like below be enough?

 > Required services and platforms SHOULD be available from multiple vendors.